UIZ.CARE Pilot Project – Frequently Asked Questions (FAQ)

 5. What does participation involve for patients?

-Participation is voluntary.
-You can withdraw at any time without consequences to your health care.
+No extra GP visits are required.
+Participation is voluntary and you can withdraw at any time without consequences for your regular care.

 -